LordMelman/Clean_My_Roster/README.md

 # Clean My Roster!
-This script can be utilized to reformat standard BattleScribe roster .html files to add a few convenience features and reduce scrolling
+Roster Rework can be utilized to re-format standard BattleScribe roster .html files, adding a few convenience features and reducing scrolling

 ## Dependencies